-Obsidian Entertainment, the studio behind Fallout: New Vegas and Pillars of Eternity, is working on a new RPG called The Outer Worlds.
+The Outer worlds is a new RPG from Obsidian Entertainment, the studio behind Fallout: New Vegas and Pillars of Eternity.
 Lead developers Leonard Boyarsky and Tim Cain created the original Fallout together in the 90s, along with other famous PC RPGs like Vampire the Masquerade: Bloodlines.
 The Outer Worlds is their first game together in many years, and one of our most anticipated new games of 2019.

 It's an exciting game that, naturally, raises a lot of questions.
 What is The Outer Worlds' release date?
 How does combat work?
 Will The Outer Worlds be on Steam (or any other storefronts)?

 Here’s everything you need to know about The Outer Worlds: release date, gameplay, and more.